 INTD 350 - Special Topics

 This course focuses on a relatively broad topic in a science, social science, or humanities discipline or interdisciplinary area.
 Topics will vary from section to section.
-The course content, and assessments are gauged for third-year students who have chosen a particular focus of study and/or specialization within a discipline or in a thematic area.
+The course content, and assessments are gauged for third-year students who have chosen a particular focus of study and/or specialization in a discipline or in a thematic area.
 Students may achieve mastery of course content through such activities as lectures, directed readings, seminar discussions, lab or field activities, student presentations, guided research, term-paper preparation, etc., as appropriate to meet learning outcomes.

 Course prerequisite(s): ENGL 100.
 Completion of 200-level preparatory coursework is generally expected.
 Alternative prerequisites may be established or permitted depending on the course content and field or discipline.
 Consult the instructor or the Chair.